How to Prune Hydrangeas and Ornamental Shrubs (The Right Way at the Right Time)

 Pruning Hydrangeas and Ornamental Shrubs: Rejuvenating Pruning Tips

-• Think ahead to what the shrub will look like after a hard pruning.
+• What the shrub will look like immediately after the pruning is done

-There are two ways to rejuvenate a plant with pruning and that is through hard pruning or gradual pruning.
+There are two primary approaches to rejuvenation: hard pruning and gradual rejuvenation pruning. to rejuvenate a plant with pruning and that is through hard pruning or gradual pruning.

 A few weeks after pruning you can see the new growth on this hydrangea paniculata - pruning hydrangea one month later